Necessary conditions for the positivity of Littlewood-Richardson and plethystic coefficients: Preliminaries

 \begin{proof} We know from Lemma \ref{sergeev} that Therefore, if $s_\lambda[X_{a+b}-Y_{c+d}]\ne0$ then at least one of the terms in the sum doesn't vanish.

-Conversely, suppose that $c_{\mu_0,\nu_0}^\lambda \ s_{\mu_0}[X_a-Y_c]\ \cdot\ s_{\nu_0}[X_b-Y_d]\ne0$ for some $\mu_0$, $\nu_0$ and consider the equation
+Conversely, suppose that $c_{\mu_0,\nu_0}^\lambda \ s_{\mu_0}[X_a-Y_c]\ s_{\nu_0}[X_b-Y_d]\ne0$ for some $\mu_0$, $\nu_0$ and consider the equation

 where $t$ is a variable as in Note \ref{note: different evaluations}.
 Let $t=-1$.
-The positivity of LR coefficients ensure that every monomial in both sides of the equality is now positive, so there can't be any cancellations.
-This means in particular that $s_\lambda[X_{a+b}-t Y_{c+d}]\big|_{t=-1}\ne0$, and so necessarily $s_\lambda[X_{a+b}-Y_{c+d}]\ne0$. \end{proof}
+The positivity of LR coefficients ensure that every monomial in both sides of the equality is now positive, so there can't be any cancellation.
+This means in particular that $s_\lambda[X_{a+b}-t Y_{c+d}]\big|_{t=-1}\ne0$.